BY: KRISTEN DRAKE

 Most recently, in April, Maryland’s governor signed the Child Victims Act of 2023, eliminating the statute of limitations and allowing adult survivors of child sexual abuse to file a civil lawsuit, regardless of when the abuse happened.
 Maryland’s lookback window opens on October 1, 2023, and, similarly to Vermont and Maine, it will be open permanently.

 CALIFORNIA’S AB 452

 In California, just over a month after the Child Victims Act reviver statute ended in December of 2022, lawmakers introduced AB 452, the “Justice for Survivors Act”.
-While the Child Victims Act window was open for a 3-year period, if passed, AB 452 would open a permanent lookback window.
-AB 452 has been sent to the state’s Committee on Appropriations’ Suspense file for further determination of the potential fiscal impact of the bill.
+While the Child Victims Act window was open for a 3-year period, if passed, AB 452 would eliminate the civil statute of limitations for child sexual abuse.
+The prior version would have opened a permanent lookback window.
+AB 452 passed the Assembly on May 25, 2023, and is now in the Senate for review.

 ARKANSAS’ SB 676

 In February, SB 676, the “Justice for Vulnerable Victims of Sexual Abuse Act” became law in Arkansas.
 The law opened a two-year window allowing survivors aged 55 and younger to file civil lawsuits against alleged perpetrators or responsible organizations.
 This window closes on January 31, 2024.